Making it all better at the Teddy Bear Hospital

 Many parents, their youngsters and their treasured Teddy Bears were given close attention and a general improvement in the cheerfulness and wellness of all attendees has been noted.

 Community health and wellbeing are touchstones for the profession of physiotherapy in New Zealand.

-Interprofessional education now plays an important part within the Division of Health Sciences at Otago and the School of Physiotherapy, as it helps students become more collaborative health practitioners.
+Interprofessional education now plays an important part within the Division of Health Sciences at Otago and the School of Physiotherapy, as it helps students to learn collaboration skills.

 Our year four physiotherapy students have been participants on an interprofessional education placement in the Tairāwhiti region on the North Island's east coast since 2010.
 Students live, work and play alongside dental, dietetic, nursing, medical, nursing, pharmacy, occupational therapy, and oral health peers and learn with, from and about each other.

 They make a positive contribution to the health and wellbeing of the community, which is largely rural with a high percentage of Māori.

 Great turnout for cultural dinner at School of Physiotherapy

 Arranged by the Physiotherapy Student Association team, the cultural dinner is a real highlight of the annual social calendar at the School of Physiotherapy.